andres-lowrie/lang/docs/content/docs/functions/_index.md

 ## Overloading

-One of the core goals of _lang_ is to let you turn on the strictness as you need it to allow you to "code jazz" while your working out an idea but then later turn up the "type-y-ness" when/if you want
+One of the core goals of _lang_ is to let you turn on the strictness as you need it to allow you to "code jazz" while you're working out an idea but then later turn up the "type-y-ness" when/if you want

 One of the ways to do this is by using the built in pattern matching functionality to define a function with different arities and return types (_lang_ calls this "signatures")

-For Example:
+For example

 ```
 log_a_thing = f ->